 |

-next stage of this technology
+next stage of this [link: technology

-integration process involves building computer
+integration] process involves building computer

 and multimedia technology into the WorkFurniture,

-and RemotePresense, and developing the first generation
+establishing Center-to-Center RemoteCollaboration and RemotePresense, and developing the first generation

 of smarts into the system components themselves.